 - 3 nights in Seville

-Update 3.19.18: Will & I are buying a house so we had to cut out Portugal and Madrid from the trip and just doing a Southern Spain trip while my parents & sister are going on to Portugal.
+3.19.18 Update: Will & I are buying a house & he has a summer program so we had to cut out Portugal and Madrid from the trip and just doing a Southern Spain trip while my parents & sister are going on to Portugal afterwards.